6 Sneaky Signs You Might Not Be Eating Enough Fat

 Recipe Pictured: Salmon-Stuffed Avocados

 Translation: If you're active or larger than average, you'll need to add more avocados, almonds and albacore to your diet.
-(But before you do, check out the latest science about if *all* fats are actually healthy now.)

 Science has proven—and the dietitians we spoke to agree—going too low in fat can impact your brain and your body.
 Read on for how to tell if you need to nosh on more nuts.